erpesh/Library-Management-System/docs/decisions/003-new-database-decision.md

 ---

 ## Conclusion

-The Separate Databases per Microservice approach is ideal for AML, offering better independence, scalability, and flexibility for each service.
-Although it adds some operational complexity, the benefits of autonomy and growth potential make it the best choice for the system.
+The Database per Service pattern aligns with the goals of AML’s microservices architecture by enabling service independence, scalability, and flexibility.
+While it introduces some operational challenges, these are outweighed by the benefits of autonomous data management and the ability to grow and evolve the system seamlessly.
+This decision ensures the AML system is robust, scalable, and prepared for future enhancements.